JoshuaGrams/tiny-qbn/README.md

 in a generic library like this, and I may or may not ever figure out how to do a good job of it.

+And it hasn't been used for a real game/story, so it could have hidden design flaws.

+I believe that my examples exercise all the features, and everything works there, but I don't have a proper test suite for the code.

 Other than that, I'm regarding this as feature-complete.
 I'd like to add a bunch more documentation and examples, but that's not my strong point, so it's slow going.
 There might also be a few more